 The season of 2013 started with a debut at Sebring 12 Hours where Mario finished 34th overall.
 In the ADAC GT Masters, his co-driver was Philipp Frommenwiler but they didn’t win a single race.
 However, the results were solid and Farnbacher moved up to the 12th position in the standings.

 In 2014, he participated part-time in the German GT championship but his main competitions was the IMSA SportsCar Championship, where he was driving Alex Job Racing’s Porsche.

 Driving alongside Ian James, Mario in his rookie season scored two podium finishes before taking the 10th place in the GTD Drivers’ Championship.

 Ian James, Alex Riberas and Mario Farnbacher after winning the 12 Hours of Sebring

 Mario also entered International GT Open, driving a Lexus RC-F GT3 of the family team alongside his brother Dominik.
-The start was excellent as they won the second race of the season-opening round at Estoril circuit.
+They scored two wins, finishing 8th in the points.

 Racing with Acura since 2018, champion in 2019

 For the 2018 IMSA Championship season, Mario changed a team again, joining Meyer Shank Racing to drive an Acura NSX GT3.
 He and Katherine Legge won a race at Belle Isle.
 He also joined 3GT Racing to drive Lexus RC F GT3 in two races.